 An ordinance amending the comprehensive plan for the City of Kenosha.
-The Amendment changes the land use designation from "Industrial" to "Government and Institutional" on multiple tax key parcel numbers in the Paris Growth Area.
+The Amendment establishes various land use designations on multiple tax key parcels in the in the Paris Growth Area.
 Adopted by the City of Kenosha on February 5, 2018.